MajorFrenchy/MajorFrenchy.github.io/_posts/2026-02-22-VPX-Merging-Tool.md

 4- there is a Globe on the right side of the table title in the picture preview box.
 This will take you to the table in virtualpinballspreadsheet
 <br><br>
 <img src="/Screenshots/vpx-merging-tool/vpxmt-globe.jpg" width="25%"> <br>
 5- You can select to export your Table media check the box and pick the folder structure you want.
+See Below ## Media for additional info
 <br>
 <br>
 <img src="/Screenshots/vpx-merging-tool/vpxmt-media.jpg" width="100%">